jopez/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1. Let's find out how many NAs values there are in the original data frame (`df`).
+1. Let's find out how many NAs values there are in the original data frame (remember, `clean.df` contains the values without NAs, and `df` contains all the original values).

 ```r